 Don’t be so hard on yourself.

-You may be expecting too much from yourself, which can add to your stress level.
+You may be expecting too much from yourself, which may add to your stress level.

 A new hobby may help.